liuxcoder/pages-server/README.md

 - `ENABLE_HTTP_SERVER` (default: false): Set this to true to enable the HTTP-01 challenge and redirect all other HTTP requests to HTTPS.
 Currently only works with port 80.
 - `DNS_PROVIDER` (default: use self-signed certificate): Code of the ACME DNS provider for the main domain wildcard.
   See https://go-acme.github.io/lego/dns/ for available values & additional environment variables.
+- `DEBUG` (default: false): Set this to true to enable debug logging.

 ```
 // Package main is the new Codeberg Pages server, a solution for serving static pages from Gitea repositories.